 Some recommended reading on interfaith relations and Islam is available as well.
 Here is a guide on how to host an interfaith Iftar party during Ramadan.

 We hope this resource will provide you with some helpful tools to learn more about Islam and Muslims, a faith community of almost 1.5 billion.
-Even so, there is no substitute for direct personal encounter.
+Even so, there is no substitute for a direct personal encounter.

 Shoulder-to-Shoulder website - Standing with American Muslims; Upholding American Values